finarly/Notes/In_progress/DataBricks_Association.md

 #### CDC with Delta Live Tables

-- APPLY CHANGES INTO command
-    - target_table = the table which will be receiving the feed and updating it's data. *This table needs to be create already before executing command.*
-    - key_field = primary keys; if key exists in target table, it'll be updated, if not then inserted
-    - APPLY AS DELETE WHEN = specifies when records should be deleted
-    - sequence_field =
-    - COLUMNS = all the columns that are going to flow through to the target table

 ```
 APPLY CHANGES INTO LIVE.target_table
 FROM STREAM(LIVE.cdc_feed_table)
 KEYS (key_field)
 APPLY AS DELETE WHEN operation_field = "DELETE"
 SEQUENCE BY sequence_field
-COLUMNS *
+COLUMNS * [EXCEPT (column_name,...)]
 ```

+- APPLY CHANGES INTO command
+    - target_table = the table which will be receiving the feed and updating it's data. *This table needs to be create already before executing command.*
+    - key_field = primary keys; if key exists in target table, it'll be updated, if not then inserted
+    - APPLY AS DELETE WHEN = specifies when records should be deleted
+    - sequence_field =
+    - COLUMNS = all the columns that are going to flow through to the target table

 |Pros|Cons|
 |---|---|